HalfdanJ/ofxARCore/README.md

 This is not an official Google product.

 ## Developer guide
-To use the addon, you need the latest openFrameworks from [github](https://github.com/openframeworks/openFrameworks/) and Android Studio.
+To use the addon, you need a special version of openFrameworks from [github](https://github.com/halfdanj/openframeworks/tree/android-camera-permissions).
+It should hopefully merged into the official openFrameworks soon.
 Follow the [Android Studio guide](https://github.com/openframeworks/openFrameworks/blob/master/docs/android_studio.md) to learn how to get started with openFrameworks and Android.

 To add the addon, add `ofxARCore` to `addons.make` in your project, or through the project generator.
 Additionally you will need to add the following two lines to the end of `settings.gradle` of your project: